Americans Die While Waiting to Have a Social Security Hearing

 It is a travesty that more than 1% of all Americans who filed appeals for benefits died before they ever received a legal decision on their claims.
 Injured individuals and those who are otherwise unable to work are legally entitled to benefits that their own labor has paid for.
 If you are waiting to have a hearing on Social Security benefits and would like to discuss having legal representation, someone at our firm can help.
 Lawyers on our team fight hard to represent individuals filing appeals for Social Security.
 To learn more, contact a representative online now.

 Philadelphia Lawyers at Galfand Berger, LLP Representing Injured Individuals Since 1947

-If you were injured at work, please contact our Philadelphia workers’ compensation attorneys.
+If you were injured and need help filing for Social Security Disability, please contact our Philadelphia Social Security Disability attorneys.
 Galfand Berger has offices located in Philadelphia, Bethlehem, Lancaster, and Reading we serve clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.